techienuru/Simple-api-with-expressjs/README.md

 ## 📋 Overview

 This project is a simple REST API built using Node.js and Express.js.
-It demonstrates the core CRUD operations—Create, Read, Update, and Delete—on an in-memory data store.
+It demonstrates the core CRUD operations (Create, Read, Update, and Delete) using an in-memory data store.
 It also follows RESTful principles and includes basic middleware and error handling.

 ## 🚀 Features